prabhas23/coap-application/README.md

 ##Motivation

-This project was done to support the small IoT device to interact with the remote server of our existing project on [Anti-Theft Device for CCTV Cameras](https://github.com/KaushikNeelichetty/Anti-Theft-Device-For-CCTV-Cameras).
+This project was done to support the small IoT device to interact with the remote server for our existing project on [Anti-Theft Device for CCTV Cameras](https://github.com/KaushikNeelichetty/Anti-Theft-Device-For-CCTV-Cameras).

 ##Objective